 At Heart South Cardiovascular Group, we have developed our own outpatient-based peripheral lab, known as the Heart South Vascular Institue where these procedures can be done safely and efficiently in a calm and professional environment with same-day discharge.
 If you feel you may have peripheral vascular disease, please discuss your symptoms with your doctor so that the appropriate testing and diagnosis can be made.

 We are ready to serve you!
-All the way from Birmingham to Mobile and onwards, just give us a call!
+All the way from Birmingham to Shelby, Chilton, and Bibb Counties, just give us a call!
 We are located right next to Shelby Hospital and can accommodate your needs.